Skip to Content

 Get a high-quality, comprehensive education in public health to boost your career while improving the health of New Zealanders.

-Massey’s Postgraduate Diploma in Public Health emphasises applied research and practical experience.
-You will be able to apply knowledge gained through coursework to projects that reflect your work and interests.
+This programme emphasises applied research and practical experience.
+You will be able to apply knowledge gained to projects that reflect your work and interests.

 There are many employment opportunities that public health training can give both in the health sector and wider government and community sectors.
 These include: